RaphaelTurtlePower/objc_ios_guides/Canvas-Homework.md

 - Optional: Add a camera icon to the tray
   - Optional: Tapping the camera icon opens the camera.
   - Optional: After taking a picture, the picture is added to the view as a background view

+### Submission instructions

+- Submit all the items above the day before the next class at 10 pm.
+For example, if the homework was assigned on Tuesday, it's due the following Monday at 10 pm.
+- To submit your weekly coding assignment, follow these [submission instructions](Submitting Assignments).